freeCodeCamp/freeCodeCamp/guide/english/java/index.md

 Now open the terminal / Command Prompt.
 Change your current directory in the terminal / Command Prompt to the directory where your file is located.
 And compile the file :

     $ javac HelloWorld.java

+If your file was compiled successfully, you would see that a new file named `HelloWorld.class` has been created in the same folder.
+This is the class file containing the bytecode which is runnable by java.

+    $ ls
+    HelloWorld.java
+    HelloWorld.class

 Now run the file using `java` command!
+Note that the `.class` extension is not used while running the class file.

     $ java HelloWorld
     Hello, World